fwornle/ShopMob/doc/Design.md

 1. Documents in _Users_ include...
    1. UUID
    2. Name
+   3. Email
-   3. Image (optional //Avatar or picture//)
+   4. Image (optional //Avatar or picture//)
-   4. Shops (list of UUIDs of shops the user has visited //+visiting frequency, +last visited//)
+   5. Shops (list of UUIDs of shops the user has visited //+visiting frequency, +last visited//)
-   5. Groups (list of UUIDs of groups the user is affiliated with //+group name, +group activity level//)
+   6. Groups (list of UUIDs of groups the user is affiliated with //+group name, +group activity level//)
-   6. Lists (list of UUIDs of shopping lists the user has subscribed to //+list name, +group name, +list activity level//)
+   7. Lists (list of UUIDs of shopping lists the user has subscribed to //+list name, +group name, +list activity level//)
 2. Documents in _Groups_ include...
    1. UUID
    2. Name